tbagrel1/aff_donnees/README.md

 ## Installation

 - Dowload the script (`wifi_traffic.py` file) and make it executable with `chmod +x wifi_traffic.py`.
-- It is possible to launch it as a script (`./wifi_traffic.py` to launch it from its repertory for example)
+- It is possible to launch it as a script (`./wifi_traffic.py` to launch it from its directory for example)

 ## Requirements